obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 ![Create a parameter](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/create-parameter.png "create-parameter.png")

-We will give it the REQUEST name and assign it to **@sys.any**, allowing any user input, such as numbers, characters, and more.
+We will give it the REQUEST name and assign it to **@sys.any**, allowing any type of user input, such as numbers, characters, and more.

 ![Supply a Custom parameter](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/custom-parameters.png "custom-parameters.png")